Garry Roggenburk: Activity after retirement

-After Roggenburk's playing career ended, Roggenburk became a pitching coach in the Red Sox' minor-league system, and later became general manager (GM) from 1978 to 1983 for the Winter Haven Red Sox, Boston's affiliate in the Class A Florida State League.
+After Roggenburk's playing career ended, Roggenburk became the head coach of the Cleveland State baseball team from 1972 to 1978, then a pitching coach in the Red Sox' minor-league system, and later became general manager (GM) from 1978 to 1983 for the Winter Haven Red Sox, Boston's affiliate in the Class A Florida State League.
 After leaving baseball, he returned to Cleveland and he worked as a real-estate appraiser.
 As of 2014, Roggenburk was living in Avon, Ohio.